jakeiglasson/T2A1_WORKBOOK/readme.md

 ## c.
 Describe the interaction of technologies within the app

 **Browser:**

 The browser is client-side, it sends HTTP requests on behalf of the user to the Fiverr web-server (rails app) and receives information back (in the form of HTTP responses) from that web-server to display to the user.

 **Web-server:**

-Receives requests from the browser, sends those requests to the appropriate routes.
+Receives requests from the browser and sends those requests to the appropriate routes.
 Receives information from the view, sends that information to the browser.

 **Rails Controller:**

 The Controller receives calls to its methods from the routes, can receive parameters from user queries, sends queries to the model to interact with the database, receives database information back from the model then sends that to the appropriate view.